 Increased runoff from developed areas can also cause flooding and erosion of stream banks, which results in even more pollutants entering our streams.

 Stormwater pollution can make monitoring and treatment of our drinking water more difficult and costly.
 In addition, it can harm our aquatic environment and ruin the beauty of our streams.
 If polluted stormwater contaminates our water sources, the result can be the closing of our rivers, lakes and streams to the public.
+That's why the City's Stormwater Management Program is so important.
+Read more about the program here.

 Public Works Staff provides the following stormwater services: